JeremiahKaren/35percent.github.io/_posts/2018-10-27-your-filename.md

 -	selection criteria, should they be needed
 -	hours of trade
 -	disability access
-- 	remit and format of a Traders Panel that truly represents their interests
+- 	the remit and format of a Traders Panel that truly represents their interests
 -	a sufficient relocation fund